ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/releasing.md

   * Push the changes.
   * Tag the repo with the latest version, e.g. `v2.0.22`
   * Push the tag
-* Commit the `ns8-magento-platform` changes on a new branch
+* Commit the `protect-integration-magento` changes on a new branch
 * Create a PR for the version bump
 * Once the PR is merged, switch to master and pull latest
 * Tag master with the latest version